 Thank you to those who attended the ‘Using Film for Reading and Writing’ session at NATE today.
 For those who attended, I have uploaded the resources in Dropbox – email me (email@example.com) and I will send you the link.
-You will find the PPT I used today and some other relevant files.
-The video clips… Continue reading NATE Conference material
+I will make some of these resources available to others on an open link soon, but… Continue reading NATE Conference material

 Hi year 11 Here is a language paper 2 you can have a go at in preparation for next week’s exam.
 It’s based on two texts that some of us looked at in a recent revision class, but it’s worth revisiting.
 Later on this week, I’ll put together some tips and a bit of a… Continue reading Y11 – a sample language paper 2

 Here are some of the slides we will be using for our writing revision.
 Remember, that for this question you need to write imaginatively.
 There are two questions to choose from: one might be a description based on an image; the other might be to write a story.
 However, both questions might ask you to write… Continue reading Year 11 – writing for language paper 1 question 5

 The Lie Tree – some advice on answering the questions on the paper (see here) Question 1 Her six-year-old brother Howard twisted round, too slow to see the great bird, as its pale body and dark-fringed wings vanished into the mist.
 Faith winced as he shifted his weight on her lap.
 At least he had… Continue reading The Lie Tree – some ideas to help you answer the questions

 This week, we’ve been feeding back on the mock exam.
 We found the two section C poems for the comparison question quite difficult and for the comparison ended up talking more about the ideas in the poem than the language.
 We’ve called this our ‘Saving Private Ryan’ question: there were bodies everywhere with only a… Continue reading Saving Section C: Unseen comparison poetry (AO2 only)